 How To Reduce Allergic Reactions

 If you have found the perfect Goldendoodle that can reduce your allergies.
 Good for you!
-Now there are a few steps you can take to make sure that those allergens stay at a minimal.
+Now there are a few steps you can take to ensure that those allergens stay minimal.

 After Brushing Dust

 Dusting 30 minutes after brushing your dog will eliminate the pet dander from sitting in your home.
 This dust can be on furniture around the room you have brushed your dog in.

 It is best to pick a room where you do not sleep or eat.
 A smaller room that is not a primary traffick way is best.

 You will want to wait 30 minutes to give the dander time to find a resting place instead of still floating in the air.

 Vacuum or Sweep After Dusting